What are Aquatic Invasive Species?

 Photo source: Government of Alberta

 Photo Source: Virginia Department of Game and Inland Fisheries

 In addition to Dreissenid mussels, Eurasian Water Milfoil is threatening water bodies in Alberta.
 Water milfoil is an aquatic, submersed herb that forms large, floating mats, preventing light penetration into water bodies, shading out native plants and reducing oxygen levels in the water.
 It was introduced to North America in the 19th century and is now one of the most widely distributed aquatic invasive plants on the continent.

 Eurasian Water Milfoil has a number of impacts, including reducing biodiversity, killing fish due to reduced oxygen, and hindering recreational activities such as swimming, boating and fishing.
 In addition, dense patches of the plant can cause stagnant water that is an ideal breeding environment for mosquitoes.

 AUMA Policy on Aquatic Invasive Species

-The province acted on our recommendations by adopting the Fisheries Amendment Act which provides for mandatory inspections of boats and watercraft that are transported into our province.
-The amendments give law enforcement officials greater authority in dealing with contaminated watercraft, and the Bill also includes a prohibited species list which will restrict the sale and possession of invasive invertebrates, plants and fish.
-These amendments, along with existing monitoring and public awareness campaigns, will reduce Alberta’s vulnerability to an infestation of mussels and other invasive species which would have severe and far-reaching recreational, environmental and economic impacts.
+The province acted on our recommendations by adopting the Fisheries Amendment Act, which provides for mandatory inspections of boats and watercraft that are transported into our province.
+The amendments give law enforcement officials greater authority in dealing with contaminated watercraft.
+The Bill also includes a prohibited species list, which will restrict the sale and possession of invasive invertebrates, plants and fish.
+These amendments, along with existing monitoring and public awareness campaigns, will reduce Alberta’s vulnerability to an infestation of mussels and other invasive species, which would have severe and far-reaching recreational, environmental and economic impacts.

 Webinar on AIS